UPDATE: This page has been updated to reflect the changes in the Nike Magista II.

-You know what has been on our minds when it comes to the Magista ever since the boot was unveiled back in April?
+You know what has been on our minds when it comes to the Magista ever since the boot was unveiled back in April 2014?
 It has been something along the lines of ‘Magista Obra!
 Flyknit!’….and that is about it.
 So while it is pretty easy to see what has captured our attention, there are 3 other boots that make up the Nike Magista collection.
-The Obra is playing top dog, with the Opus, Orden and Onda rounding out the collection.
+The Magista Obra is playing top dog, with the Opus, Orden and Onda rounding out the collection.
 Not everyone can go after the Obra, so what separates all the Magista boots from each other?
 How much different is the Opus from the Orden?
 We give you the definitive breakdown of the boots.

-Nike Magista Obra
+Nike Magista Obra II

-We may as well start from the top, but there is hardly a part of the boot that has not been thoroughly examined by the eyes of the world ever since it was unveiled a few months ago.
+We may as well start from the top, but there is hardly a part of the boot that has not been thoroughly examined by the eyes of the world ever since it was unveiled.
 We of course have the revolutionary one piece Flyknit upper, which is designed to have a ‘sock-like’ feel about it.
-The Flyknit upper is also integrated with Nikeskin for protection, as well as the casual ACC finish to it as well.
-Oh, and there is of course that Dynamic Fit collar, which is intended to lock down the foot to make the foot, ankle and lower leg work as one single unit.
-As for the soleplate, Nike have topped the Magista off with a wonderful outsole containing Pebax and nylon to help with traction.
-Light and flexible, 360 degree motion is also aided with the full conical stud configuration so making those quick turns are just that little bit easier.
+The Flyknit upper is also integrated with Nikeskin for protection, as well as the casual All Conditions Control finish to it as well.
+On the Magista Obra II, Nike added a heat map aesthetic to the upper, while revamping the texture with a bumpy, peaks and valleys feel.
+This cushy new surface is supposed to give the player a better sense of the ball when it makes contact with the boot.

-Nike Magista Opus
+Nike Magista Opus II

-Nike Magista Orden
+Nike Magista Orden II

-Nike Magista Onda
+Nike Magista Onda II